Islandstone/yr/README.md

-go-yr : Go interface for the yr.no API
+yr : Go interface for the yr.no API
 ======

 Please read their terms and conditions on